yaroslavros/draft-httpbis-h3-unbound-data/draft-rosomakho-httpbis-h3-unbound-data.md

 The `UNBOUND_DATA` frame has no payload.
 The Length field of the frame MUST be zero.
 If a nonzero length is received, the endpoint MUST treat this as a connection error of type `H3_FRAME_ERROR`.

+The `UNBOUND_DATA` frame is only valid on request or response streams.
+It is invalid on control streams, QPACK encoder/decoder streams, or push streams.
+If an endpoint receives an `UNBOUND_DATA` frame on a stream that isn't a client-initiated bidirectional stream, it MUST treat it as a connection error of type `H3_FRAME_UNEXPECTED`.

+Similar to `DATA` frames, endpoints MUST sent a `HEADERS` frame before sending an `UNBOUND_DATA` frame on a given stream.
+Receipt of an `UNBOUND_DATA` frame on a stream that hasn't received a `HEADERS` frame MUST be treated as a connection error of type `H3_FRAME_UNEXPECTED`.

 ## Semantics

 Upon receiving an `UNBOUND_DATA` frame on a request or response stream, the receiver enters unbound mode for that stream.
 In unbound mode: